peteroupc/html3dutil/tutorials/glmath.md

 before the first rotation.
 Like matrix multiplication, quaternion multiplication is not commutative.
 This multiplication behavior is opposite to that in the D3DX and DirectXMath libraries.

+### Euler angles and their disadvantages

+Euler angles (pitch, yaw, and roll angles) can also be used to describe 3D rotations, but they have disadvantages:

+* In general, the order of Euler angle rotations is important.
+For example, a 30-degree pitch followed by a 20-degree roll is not the same as a 20-degree pitch followed by a 30-degree roll.
+* There are multiple conventions for Euler angles, such as the order of rotations; pitch then yaw, or yaw then pitch?
+* Euler angle rotations are not easily reversible when the same order of angles is used.
+For example, a negative 30-degree pitch followed by a negative 20-degree roll does not undo a 30-degree pitch followed by a 20-degree roll.

+Related functions:

+* [GLMath.quatFromEuler()]{@link glmath.GLMath.quatFromEuler} -
+Converts from Euler angles to a quaternion
+* [GLMath.quatToEuler()]{@link glmath.GLMath.quatToEuler} -
+Converts from a quaternion to Euler angles